Activities & Itineraries

 North Stradbroke Island

 If tours aren’t really your thing, Point Lookout presents arguably the best spot near Brisbane for whale watching.
-It's Queensland’s most easterly point for land-based whale observation.
-Think stunning views over the Sunshine Coast, water so blue you’ll question your sense of reality and whale watching opportunities a-plenty.
-Do you want to know the best part?
+It's Queensland’s most easterly point for land-based whale observation—think stunning views over the Sunshine Coast, water so blue you’ll question your sense of reality and whale watching opportunities a-plenty.
+The best part?
 It’s all only a few hours from little ol’ Brisbane.
-We’ll see you there.

 Point Perry